-IV.
+III.
 Physical Activity

 All K-12 students will have opportunities to engage in physical education for the entire school year.
 Physical Education will be standards- based, using national and state-developed standards.
 Physical Education classes will be sequential, building from year to year, and content will include motor skills, concepts and strategies, engagement in physical activity, physical fitness, responsible behavior and benefits of physical activity.
 Physical education will meet the needs of all students, including those who are not athletically gifted, and actively teach cooperation, fair play, and responsible participation.
 Students will be able to demonstrate competency through application of skills.

 Student involvement in other activities, including those involving physical activity (e.g. interscholastic or intramural sports), will not be substituted for physical education.

 When possible students will have opportunities for physical activity beyond physical education class on a daily basis.
 Students will be encouraged to reduce sedentary time, and will not be required to engage in sedentary activities for more than two hours without an opportunity to stretch and move around.
 Short (3-5 minute) “energy release” physical activity breaks will be provided between classes in elementary school, for example, programs such as Take 10!
 And ABC for Fitness will be used to incorporate short activity breaks into the day.

 Teachers will be expected to incorporate opportunities for physical activity in the classroom whenever possible and will be encouraged to serve as role models by being physically active alongside the students.